somet3000/somet3000/README.md

 ---

-My name is Karthik Guruvayurappan (yes, my last name is 14 letters long!).
-I'm currently a sophomore at UC San Diego, double majoring in Data Science and General Biology.
-Feel free to chill and check out some of the cool projects I am currently working on!
+My name is Karthik Guruvayurappan.
+I'm currently a rising junior at UC San Diego, double majoring in Data Science and General Biology.

 ---

-Here's some useful links about me: [LinkedIn](https://www.linkedin.com/in/karthik-guruvayurappan-172747163/) | [Personal Website](https://somet3000.github.io/personal-website/)
+Here's some useful links about me: [LinkedIn](https://www.linkedin.com/in/karthik-guruvayurappan-172747163/)